3dgeo-heidelberg/etrainee/course/module4/02_aerial_acquisition_preprocessing/02_aerial_acquisition_preprocessing_temp.md

 *Figure 4.
 Flight route created in the UgCS drone mission planning software for a Nano-Hyperspec® line camera mounted on the DJI Matrice 600 Pro.
 100 m x 100 m plot at the Bílá louka meadow, Krkonoše mountains.
 Figure by course authors.*

-It is worth mentioning that the radiometric quality of the HS images is of high importance.
+It is worth mentioning that the radiometric quality of HS images is of high importance.
 With respect to the radiometric corrections discussed later in this theme, it is recommended to set the azimuth of the flight lines very close to the current azimuth of the sun.
-Moreover, the images shall be acquired on stable illumination conditions, i.e., either clear sky or homogeneous cloud cover (enabling to perform the flight).
+Moreover, the images shall be acquired under stable illumination conditions, i.e., either a clear sky or a homogeneous cloud cover (enabling to perform the flight).

-For more details on planning airborne image data acquisition missions read the paper [Pepe et al. (2018)](#references).
+For more details on planning airborne image data acquisition missions, read the paper by [Pepe et al. (2018)](#references).

 ### Field campaigns

-The goal of field campaigns is to collect data necessary for a proper geometric and radiometric correction of the acquired images.
+The goal of field campaigns is to collect data necessary for proper geometric and radiometric correction of the acquired images.

-The ground control points (GCPs) are used for indirect or integrated sensor orientation (for explanation see the section [Geometric correction](#geometric-correction)).
+The ground control points (GCPs) are used for indirect or integrated sensor orientation (for explanation, see the section [Geometric correction](#geometric-correction)).
-Moreover, check points (CPs) are used for an independent check of horizontal accuracy of a final image product (orthoimage).
+Moreover, check points (CPs) are used for an independent check of the horizontal accuracy of a final image product (orthoimage).
-Both kind of points are represented by signalised or natural distinct points (see *Figure 5*) and their position is usually determined using a Global Navigation Satellite System (GNSS) receiver enabling Real-Time Kinematic (RTK) measurements (horizontal accuracy of 1 – 2 cm, vertical accuracy of 3 – 5 cm).
+Both kinds of points are represented by signalised or natural distinct points (see *Figure 5*), and their position is usually determined using a Global Navigation Satellite System (GNSS) receiver enabling Real-Time Kinematic (RTK) measurements (horizontal accuracy of 1 – 2 cm, vertical accuracy of 3 – 5 cm).

-To improve the atmospheric correction of the collected data, in-situ spectra of calibration tarps and over selected materials are collected with portable spectroradiometers in the field (*Figure 5*).
+In-situ spectra of calibration tarps and overselected materials are collected in the field with portable spectroradiometers to improve atmospheric correction of collected data (*Figure 5*).
-Moreover, the solar irradiation can be measured with sunphotometers.
-How to use these measurements is explained in the section [Radiometric correction](#radiometric-correction).
+Moreover, solar irradiation can be measured with sunphotometers.
+The section [Radiometric correction](#radiometric-correction) explains how to use these measurements.

 <p align="center">
 <img src="media/Fig5_VLBetc.jpg" title="Field campaigns" alt="Figure 5" width="500"/>